ONLYOFFICE/docspace-api-sdk-python/docs/FilesFilesApi.md

 Delete recent files

-Removes files with the IDs specified in the request from the \"Recent\" section.
+Removes files with the IDs specified in the request from the "Recent" section.

 ### Example